-When you buy a share of a company you are tying yourself to their financial future.
+When you buy a share of a company you are tying yourself to its financial future.
 Stock values and share prices rise and fall based on many factors.

 As you’ve probably guessed, you can’t just buy shares directly.
 You’re going to need a broker, someone who is licensed to execute buy and sell orders on your behalf.

-And some Bonus Jargon to level up your hacking…
+And some Bonus Jargon to level up your jargon hacking…

 Fractional Shares: This is a nifty concept and accounting function.
 And it’s a cool function that allows you to invest what you can afford to buy.